ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-FS differs from `ss3sim` mainly in that it uses user-specified text manipulation commands (e.g. "change line 50 from 0 to 1") to alter model configurations rather than the approach of `ss3sim`, which uses modular functions tailored to specific purposes.
+FS differs from `ss3sim` mainly in that it uses user-specified text manipulation commands (e.g. change line 50 from 0 to 1) to alter model configurations rather than the approach of `ss3sim`, which uses modular functions tailored to specific purposes (e.g. add a particular time-varying mortality trajectory to a particular OM).
 FS works well for testing arbitrary assessment models and model configurations because it does not rely on pre-built manipulation functions [@lee2012; @piner2011; @lee2011].